 BACKGROUND

-The relationship between hyperkalaemia and metabolic acidosis is well described in the critical care setting, however the relationship between acute respiratory acidosis and plasma potassium concentration is less well understood.
-In a controlled model of increasing levels of hypercarbia, we tested the hypothesis whether increasing levels of hypercarbia are associated with changes in plasma potassium concentrations.
+The relationship between hyperkalaemia and metabolic acidosis is well described in the critical care setting; however, the relationship between acute respiratory acidosis and plasma potassium concentration is less well understood.
+In a controlled model of increasing levels of hypercarbia, we tested the hypothesis of whether increasing levels of hypercarbia are associated with changes in plasma potassium concentrations.

 AIM